Blackie001/Date-calculator1/README.md

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
 If you'd like to add more personality modes, events, or animations, feel free to contribute.

 ---

+📜 License

+This project is open-source under the MIT License.
+Use it, modify it, or build on it freely.

+---